giovalgas/RoamPlugin/README.md

 ### Support the dev

-Enjoyed the plugin and want to support me monetarily [buy me a coffe!](https://www.buymeacoffee.com/giovalgasdev) Any donations are going to be **greatly appreciated!**
+Enjoyed the plugin and want to support me monetarily? [buy me a coffe!](https://www.buymeacoffee.com/giovalgasdev) Any donations are going to be **greatly appreciated!**
 <!-- GETTING STARTED -->
 ## Getting Started